Alberthua-Perl/go-kubernetes-learn-path/wordpress-mysql-blog-app/README.md

   - Use the same method to create static pv and pvc for wordpress.

-  - ✨ Create serviceaccount named w`wp-admin` and associated `anyuid` scc to wp-admin.
+  - ✨ Create serviceaccount named `wp-admin` and associated `anyuid` scc to wp-admin.

     > Note:
     > Because wordpress image from docker.io in which root run the container, but in openshift use random user to run pod instead of root.